S-ArunaDevi06/Cab_booking_system/Readme.md

 1) Description of the data types

 **INTRODUCTION:**
+This project is done as a grouo of 3.

 In this project we have coded the cab hailing process using C language.
 Through this code we wish to execute the driver details, user details and the process which takes place in the interface.